It can be overwhelming dealing with an accident, injury or car accident - and then having to find the right doctor and deal with insurance companies.

 Yes.
 If you have car insurance, your insurance company will pay your medical bills under your personal injury protection or “PIP” coverage.
 See our blog post Getting Medical Bills Paid when Injured in a MVA for more details.

 When you are injured as a passenger in a car, the insurance company for the owner of the car is primarily responsible to pay your medical expenses under the owner’s personal injury protection (PIP) coverage.
-See our blog post on How to get your Medical Bills Paid When Injured in a MVA in Oregon for more details.
+See our blog post on How Does Personal Injury Protection (PIP) Insurance Work in Oregon? for more details.

 To set up a PIP claim against the insurance company for the owner of the car, ask the owner for the name of his or her insurance agent and the insurance policy number.
 After you get that, call the insurance agent and ask to set up a PIP claim.